datacamp/courses-introduction-to-python/scripts/chapter2_script.md

 fam_height[3:5]
 ```

 Can you guess what it'll return?
-A list with the the integer 168, he integer "mom", and the integer 171, corresponding to the 4th, 5th and 6th element in the list maybe?
+A list with the the integer 168, the integer "mom", and the integer 171, corresponding to the 4th, 5th and 6th element in the list maybe?
 Let's see what the output is.

 ```
 [168, 'mom']